Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Statement of results

-We will deduce Theorem~\ref{thm:HFKtoHFD} from a more complicated-looking statement (Theorem~\ref{thm:HFKtoHFD2}, below) which does not make reference to a choice of basis, and which comes more directly from a Heegaard diagram.
-Before proceeding to the statement and proof, we consider counts of some further holomorphic curves which will be used in the proof of Theorem~\ref{thm:HFKtoHFD2}.
-Theorem~\ref{thm:HFKtoHFD} is proved in Section~\ref{sec:HFKtoHFDproof}.
+We will deduce Theorem~\ref{thm:HFKtoHFD} from a more complicated statement, Theorem~\ref{thm:HFKtoHFD2}, which does not make reference to a choice of basis, and which comes more directly from a Heegaard diagram.
+This basis-free version is stated and proved in Section~\ref{sec:CFK-to-CFD}, and we deduce Theorem~\ref{thm:HFKtoHFD} from it in Section~\ref{sec:HFKtoHFDproof}.
+Before turning giving these proofs, we discuss some further counts of holomorphic curves, in Section~\ref{sec:BoundaryDegenerations}.

-\subsection{Generalized coefficient maps and boundary degenerations}
+\section{Generalized coefficient maps and boundary degenerations}

-So far, the holomorphic curves we count in this paper do not cover the basepoint, and in particular do not involve the Reeb chord~$\rho_0$ that contains the basepoint.
-In this section, we explain certain further structure on the type $D$ module coming from counting certain holomorphic curves which contain $\rho_0$ in their boundary as well.
-These additional maps will be used in Section~\ref{subsec:CFK-to-CFD} to construct $\CFDa$ from $\CFKm$.
+So far, the holomorphic curves we count have not covered the basepoint, and in particular have not involved the Reeb chords that contain the basepoint.
+In this section, we explain a certain further structure on the type $D$ module coming from counting certain holomorphic curves which contain $\rho_0$ in their boundary as well.
+These additional maps will be used in Section~\ref{sec:CFK-to-CFD} to construct $\CFDa$ from $\CFKm$.
 This further structure exists for arbitrary (connected) boundary, but for notational simplicity we will restrict our attention to the torus boundary case.